Italeri 2779 Chinook HC.2/CH-47F SCALA 1/48

 AH-64A (MSIP) Manufactured by Academy | No. 12262 | 1:48

-The McDonnell-Douglas (Boeing) AH-64 helicopter was selected as the winner in competition with Bell's YAH-63 in December 1976.
+The McDonnell-Douglas (Boeing) AH-64 helicopter was selected as the winner in the competition with Bell's YAH-63 in December 1976.
 The Apache name remained on the helicopter in 1981.
 This highly efficient machine has four-bladed rotors powered by two General Electric T700-701 turbine engines with a capacity of 1696 HP.
-The vestigial wings feature conventional trailing edge flaps and a plate tail improves fore-aft steering.
-The two crewmen take their places one after the other in the armored cabin.
-The pilot's seat is in the rear and the weapon operator/gunner is in the front.
-The key to the universal use of the helicopter are the TADS systems on the gunner's position and the PNVS systems used by the pilot.
-The TADS is a set of laser markers and target tracking rangefinder and a forward facing infrared sensor that is duplicated by regular optics.
-The PNVS system is a FLIR developed system that allows you to fly a helicopter just above the ground to prevent or delay detection by enemy air defense.
-Apache helicopters took part in the operation in Panama in 1989, during the Desert Storm in 1991, or the last conflict in Iraq (2003).
-In late 1990, construction began on a new version of the helicopter, featuring a Martin/Westinghouse Longbow millimeter radar mounted overhead for weapons control.
+The vestigial wings are equipped with conventional trailing edge fins and a swashplate tail improves longitudinal steering.
+The two-man crew takes their places one after the other in the armored cabin.
+The pilot's seat is in the rear and the gunner/gunner is in the front.
+The key to the helicopter's universal use are the TADS systems on the gunner's station and the PNVS systems used by the pilot.
+The TADS is a set of laser markers and rangefinder for target tracking and a forward-facing infrared sensor that is duplicated by the normal optics.
+The PNVS system is a developed FLIR system that allows you to fly a helicopter just above the ground to prevent or delay detection by enemy anti-aircraft defense.
+Apache helicopters took part in the operation in Panama in 1989, during Desert Storm in 1991, or the latest conflict in Iraq (2003).
+At the end of 1990, construction began on a new version of the helicopter, equipped with a Martin/Westinghouse Longbow millimeter radar installed overhead to control weapons.
 It is used to control Rockwell AGM-114 Hellfire anti-tank missiles.
-Technical data: Maximum speed: 300 km/h; rate of climb 12.7 m / s, maximum range (without external tanks): 689 km, armament: 30 mm Hughes M230A1 chain gun fixed-1 cannon and outboard armament - most often Hellfire missiles.
+Technical data: Maximum speed: 300 km/h; rate of climb 12.7 m/s, maximum range (without external tanks): 689 km, armament: fixed 30 mm Hughes M230A1 chain gun-1 gun and outboard armament - most often Hellfire missiles.
+WE DO NOT SHIP TO THE CANARY ISLANDS

 HH-60J U.S. COAST GUARD - Italeri 2741